chef/chef-web-docs/chef_master/source/ctl_chef_backend.rst

 -----------------------------------------------------
 .. tag ctl_chef_backend_start

-Use the ``start`` subcommand to start all services that are enabled on a machine in the Chef server backend HA cluster.
+Use the ``start`` subcommand to start all services that are enabled on a machine in the Chef Infra Server backend HA cluster.
 This command can also be run for an individual service by specifying the name of the service in the command.

 This subcommand has the following syntax: